 Our Analysis and Test Results

-Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces like the Black Diamond Distance Wind Shell and our Top Pick for Commuters, the Patagonia Tezzeron.
-While compared to other options this jacket is neither the most lightweight or packable, we found it comfortable to wear when running errands around town.
+Although The North Face website lists the Fanorak as a jacket designed for an urban lifestyle, we put this jacket through its paces right alongside more technically designed pieces.
+While compared to other options, this jacket is neither the most lightweight or packable, but we found it comfortable to wear when running around town.

-Where the Fanorak does impress is in the jacket's water resistance, performing similarly in our hose test to the award-winning Patagonia Houdini.
-This jacket does an adequate job of blocking the wind, performing slightly better than the Arc'teryx Squamish Hoody, but we found it to be hot to wear for anything more than easy-going activity.
+Where the Fanorak does impress is in the jacket's water resistance.
+While we think that this jacket does an adequate job of blocking the wind, we found it to be hot to wear for anything more than easy-going activity.

 Breathability and Venting

 With its additional material, it is no surprise that the Fanorak is not nearly as breathable as other much lighter-weight options.
 We found that during anything other than casual activity, such as hiking, this jacket is overwhelming.

 This jacket's construction does not sport any venting, but this is not really necessary as you have the option to turn the jacket into a fanny-pack when temperatures rise past the point of comfort.

 Although this jacket is heavier than many others in this review — it nearly triples the weight of the lightest jacket in this review — when turned into a fanny-pack we were impressed with how light it was to carry along on bike rides.

 On even the most technical — read: bumpy — mountain bike rides, we hardly ever even noticed the Fanorak comfortably strapped to our backs.